 Burns & McDonnell – Diversity Matters

-To find a speaker that would inform and inspire Burns & McDonnell group about the legacy of Dr. Martin Luther King Jr. The speaker would need to be of the caliber of previous speaker, Dr. Claiborne Carson, Director of the Martin Luther King Jr. Research and Education Institute.
-If possible, find a new twist on the story everyone thinks they know and have the message touch hearts in a very personal way.
+Bishop-McCann needed to find a speaker that would inform and inspire Burns & McDonnell’s group about the legacy of Dr. Martin Luther King, Jr. The speaker would need to be of the caliber of their previous speaker, Dr. Claiborne Carson, Director of the Martin Luther King, Jr., Research and Education Institute.
+If possible, they wanted to find a new twist on the story everyone thinks they know while having the message touch people’s hearts in a very personal way.

-Civil Rights Activists Mary Liuzzo Lilleboe and Geneva Craig, who were brought together after the murder of Mary’s mother in 1965 by the Ku Klux Klan.
-One white women whose mother was a Civil Rights activist and one black women who witnessed violent demonstrations in the 1960’s, worked with MLK Jr. and embraced his message; came together to bring their emotional story.
+Civil rights activists, Mary Liuzzo Lilleboe and Geneva Craig, were brought together after the murder of Mary’s mother in 1965 by the Ku Klux Klan.
+One white woman—whose mother was a civil rights activist—and one black woman—who witnessed violent demonstrations in the 1960’s—worked with MLK, Jr., and embraced his message.
+They came together to bring their emotional stories to light.

 To get a deeper understanding of her mother’s journey, Lilleboe traveled extensively through the South to meet those who shared the final days of her mother’s life.
 Lilleboe shared those personal stories and her unique perspective of the 1960’s Civil Rights Movement.

 Geneva Craig grew up in the South during the time of segregation in Selma, Alabama.
 She was an active demonstrator in the Civil Rights Movement witnessing violent demonstrations, including the event known as “Bloody Sunday,” on March 7, 1965.
 Craig shared how she embraced the advice Dr. Martin Luther King, Jr., gave her to help accomplish anything she wanted to do.